propelorm/Propel/cookbook/symfony2/mastering-symfony2-forms-with-propel.markdown

 </database>
 {% endhighlight %}

-In Symfony2, you deal with `Type` so let's creating a `BookType` to manage our books.
+In Symfony2, you deal with `Type` so let's create a `BookType` to manage our books.
 For the moment, just ignore the relation with `Author` objects.

 {% highlight php %}